Top of Page

 IIJ Group contributes to the reduction of greenhouse gas emissions in society as a whole by improving the efficiency of social activities through the provision of network related services and by sharing computer resources through the provision of cloud services.
 However, the use of electricity is essential for delivering these services.

-(Matsue data center has achieved 100% renewable energy utilization)
+(Matsue data center has continued to achieve 100% renewable energy utilization)

 Improvement of energy conservation The target is to keep the PUE(*3) of the data center at or below the industry's highest level(*4) until FY2030 through continuous technological innovation.